ahmadawais/lerna-tutorial/README.md

 * Updating package.json.
 * Creating lerna.json.

 The `/packages` folder is where all of your packages belong.
-Let's go about making a new package `alpha`.
+Let's go about making a new package `aa-alpha`.

 ```
 cd packages
-mkdir alpha
+mkdir aa-alpha
-cd alpha
+cd aa-alpha
 npm init -y
-echo "module.exports = 'alpha'" > index.js
+echo "module.exports = 'aa-alpha'" > index.js
 ```

-Lets go through the same steps for another package `beta`.
+Lets go through the same steps for another package `aa-beta`.

 First go up one directory: